 + Pro: Housing choices galore

-In terms of variety of housing styles, newcomers will be spoilt for choice.
-Whether one has their heart set on a classic Victorian-style cottage or a modern minimalist home, there is a vast array of options in Nashville.
-What’s more, most newcomers will find that in terms of either renting property or buying a home, Nashville offers exceptional value for money.
+When it comes to housing styles, newcomers will be spoilt for choice.
+Whether they have their heart set on a classic Victorian-style cottage or a modern minimalist home, there is a vast array of options in Nashville.
+What’s more, most new arrivals will find that in terms of either renting property or buying a home, Nashville offers exceptional value for money.

 - Con: The better living options aren’t necessarily close to the city centre

-The majority of Nashville residents don’t live close to the downtown area.
+Most Nashville residents don’t live close to the downtown area.
 If new arrivals are the types that are accustomed to city-living, they might find that their housing choices are somewhat limited.
-A willingness to live further afield simply opens up a wider range of spacious options, as well as a better quality of life, which is a major draw for those moving to the Music City.
+A willingness to live further afield simply opens up a wider range of spacious options, as well as a better quality of life, which is a major draw for those moving here.

 Working in Nashville